SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

     }
     ```

-- Check Balanced: Implement a function to check if a binary tree is balanced.
+- **Check Balanced**: Implement a function to check if a binary tree is balanced.

   - A **balanced tree** is a tree such that the heights of the two subtrees of any node never differ by more than one.

-  - **Brute force** - Simply recurse through the entire tree, and for each node, compute the heights of each subtree, check the difference > 1.
-But it's not very efficient. getHeight() is called repeatedly on the same nodes since each node is "touched" once per node above it.
+  - **Brute force** - Write a method **getHeight()** which recurse through the entire tree, and for each node, compute the heights of each subtree, check the difference > 1.
+But it's <u>not very efficient</u>. getHeight() is called repeatedly on the same nodes since each node is "touched" once per node above it.
 The algorithm is O(N log N) time.

-  - Best : getHeight() could actually check if the tree is balanced at the same time as it's checking heights. if discover that the subtree isn't balanced Just return an error code, else return the actual height of the subtree.
+  - **Best** : getHeight() could actually check if the tree is balanced at the same time as it's checking heights. if discover that the subtree isn't balanced Just return an error code, else return the actual height of the subtree.
 The height of a null tree is generally defined to be -1, so instead, we'll use Integer.
 MIN_VALUE as an error code.
 This code runs in **0(N) time** and **0(H) space**, where H is the height of the tree.

     ```java
     int checkHeight(TreeNode root) {
     	if (root == nUll) return -l;
     	int leftHeight = checkHeight(root.left);
     	//if get an error code, immediately return from the current call. if (leftHeight == Integer.MIN_VALUE) return Integer.MIN_VALUE;
     	int right Height checkHeight(root.right)j
     	if (rightHeight == Integer.MIN_VALUE) return Integer.MIN_VALUE;